“I’ve been living here for 18 years,” San Ramon resident Hiren Kotadia said. “I’ll be appearing for my citizenship interview this week.”

 Sneha joined the Tribune because she thought it would be a great way to stay in touch with the happenings of her community and meet new people.
 This is her fourth year in journalism.
 As a sophomore, she served...

-Anaisha joined the Wildcat Tribune to become more involved in her local community and develop her writing skills.
-She stayed for the sense of belonging and the snacks.
-This is her third year on the Wildcat...
+Anaisha joined the Tribune to be more involved in her community and become a better writer.
+She stayed for the snack cabinet and the friends she made.
+This is her fourth year in journalism and second year as...

 Ananya joined the Tribune because she thought it would be a great way for her to stay informed on current events and improve her writing skills.
 She did Journey for 2 years in middle school and was in J2 last...